-This large deciduous shrub with many colony-forming erect stems is often found growing in swampy, wet sites in Eastern North America.
-In yards and landscapes in the Midwest, Canada Serviceberry is best suited for wet sites.
+This large deciduous shrub or small tree, with many colony-forming erect stems is often found growing in swampy, wet sites in eastern North America.
+In yards and landscapes in the Midwest, Canada serviceberry is best suited for wet sites.
 It has white blooms in early spring followed by oval green leaves and edible red fruit, attractive to birds, in mid to late summer.
 The fall color is orange-red.

 - North America

 - Full sun (6 hrs direct light daily),

 - Zone 3,